MJoergen/kdv/README.md

 to talk about how to actually solve the resulting finite difference.

-Next we need to discuss how to verify the error introduced by the finite difference equation, and how to choose appropriate values of x and t.
+Next we need to discuss how to verify the error introduced by the finite difference equation, and how to choose appropriate values of dx and dt.

 ## Discretizing